-“Find out, hat you can about that guy with the blue eyes,” I said to Don.
-He was the teacher of my Improvisational Comedy class.
+“Find out what you can about that guy with the blue eyes,” I said to Don.
+He was the teacher of the Improvisational Comedy class I was taking.
 In addition, he was my contract employee, since I had hired him to teach the class for the adult learning network I ran in the mid 1990s.

 One of the perks of my job was that I got to interview all the teachers and observe a 15 minute teaching demonstration of their classes.
 I also got to attend any class in our 64-page catalog, published 8 times a year.
 My areas of expertise became broad as the Great Plains and deep as its topsoil during the Great Depression.